Moodle to study for midterms!

 If you fail to plan, plan to fail.

 If you fail to plan, plan to fail. -George N. Parks There is so much beauty in these words that speaks so much truth.
 Being prepared is important for so many life situations, and George Parks’ starred thought captures it beautifully.
 It’s amazing to me how often people fail to plan for things in life, and leave so many variables in the air.
-I’ve always been a planner, and … [Read more...]
+I’ve always been a planner, and have … [Read more...]

 Teaching Innovation

 The classroom has changed since we have learned more about how information is encoded in the brain, allowing more insight into classroom activities that encourage learning.
 Most teachers now realize that lecture doesn’t work, and we need to have engaging activities for students.
-Students should be part of a collaboration of active learning, and working on activies that promote the … [Read more...]
+Students should be part of a collaboration of active learning, and working on activies that promote the long … [Read more...]

 First Year Lessons, Part I

 I’ve been teaching for the last 3 and a half months, and there’s tons of things that I’ve picked up.
 As a teacher, you are always constantly a student as well.
 I am constantly changing the way that I teach introductory biology to reach more of my students.
-I like to think of teaching as a constant evolution towards perfection, where we are keeping the traits that make us … [Read more...]
+I like to think of teaching as a constant evolution towards perfection, where we are keeping the traits that make us good … [Read more...]